Getting Started with the cf CLI

 The cf CLI includes commands that list users and assign roles in orgs and spaces.

-To list users in an org or a space:
+To list all users in an org or a space:

 cf login